mrrabbitte/buttercup/README.md

 Behavior Tree is an abstraction widely used in gaming and robotics industry, it provides an easy to comprehend and extendable interface for designing complex behavior.

-Buttercup aims to provide a platform for designing and running agents executing complex behavior in the Web environment - so instead of using actuators or performin actions in a game you can send emails, scrape the web, perform http requests, etc.
+Buttercup aims to provide a platform for designing and running agents which can execute a complex behavior in the Web environment.

+So instead of using actuators or performing actions in a game you can send emails, scrape the web, perform http requests, etc.

-Quite awesome book on BTs:
+Quite awesome book on BTs - basis for the ongoing implementation:
 - [Colledanchise, Michele, and Petter Ögren.
 Behavior trees in robotics and AI: An introduction.
 CRC Press, 2018.](https://books.google.de/books?hl=pl&lr=&id=YVOWDwAAQBAJ&oi=fnd&pg=PP1&dq=behavior+trees+in+robotics+and+ai&ots=hyCuh4L8lO&sig=HKHCu1tWhEhtf9xo4NfStu-qt1c&redir_esc=y#v=onepage&q=behavior%20trees%20in%20robotics%20and%20ai&f=false)

 Handful of papers about Behavior Trees: